ONSdigital/census-rm-deploy/README.md

 ### [Manual Release Pipeline](pipelines/manual-release-pipeline.yml)
-This pipeline targets release/prod-like environments with all the automatic triggers removed.
-This is useful for any environment where we want to be deploying release tagged versions of the docker images, but not necessarily as soon as they're built.
+This pipeline is designed for deploying release tagged versions of the docker images, but not necessarily as soon as they're built.
+It fetches only commits with tags matching `v*.*.*`.
+The job `Trigger All` acts as a gate for deploying all the apps on the currently selected release version.
+To deploy a specific version, disable all versions above it on the resource UI, then trigger the `Trigger All` job.

 #### How to fly
 Create a secrets YAML file containing the required configuration: